This Weeks Local PJHL Team Schedules and Stats

 Schedule

+The Kings 1st game will be at the New Tecumseth Rec Centre.
+Puck drops at 7:30pm

-The Kings will be playing against the Orillia Terriers at home in the Penetang Memorial CC.
+The following day round 2 will be at home at the Penetang Memorial CC.
 Puck drops at 8:00pm.

-On Sunday they will be in Caledon taking on the Caledon Holden Hawks at the Mayfield Recreation Complex.
-Puck drops at 2:30pm.

 Stats

-Jack Dance and Aiden Macdonald are now tied for goals this season both with 13 goals! followed by another tie for second with Owen Collins and Carter Wilson both with 12 goals.
+Jack Dance ended the regular season with the lead in goals with 14 goals followed by Aiden Macdonald with 13.

-Carter Weissflog is the leader in assists with 26 assists, followed by Owen Vandusen with 20 assists.
+Carter Weissflog ended the season with leading the team in assists with 26 assists followed by Owen Vandusen with 22 assists

 For more information on schedule, stats and standings for the Flyers, you can visit them at https://penetangkings.pjhlon.hockeytech.com/